Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 A materializing training implementation can save the massive attention matrices and from the forward pass to compute gradients during the backward pass.
 Those saved intermediates can become a major source of out-of-memory (OOM) errors.

 FlashAttention solves this by recomputing the needed score and probability tiles during the backward pass instead of storing them all from the forward pass.[1]
-Because it saves only row-wise softmax statistics such as the running max and denominator , the saved attention state grows as rather than .
+Because it saves compact row-wise softmax statistics instead, the saved attention state grows as rather than .

 Recomputation isn't free.
 It adds arithmetic in backward.
 The point of the FlashAttention paper is that, on the evaluated GPU workloads, avoiding much larger HBM reads and writes more than paid for that arithmetic cost.[1]
 Measure the trade-off on the model shape and hardware you deploy.

 This calculator makes the saved-state difference concrete.
-It intentionally counts one score matrix and two row statistics, not every tensor in training:
+It compares one FP16 score matrix with the FP32 softmax_lse tensor saved by the current flash-attention interface, not every tensor in training:

-2materialized_scores = batch * heads * sequence * sequence * bytes_per_value
+2materialized_scores = batch * heads * sequence * sequence * 2

 4